One of the main reasons I put up this blog is to help my fellow mommies to feel good despite the daily challenges of motherhood.

 In Activity 1, we were asked to list down our daily routine with the number of hours spent.
 I also learned the different life areas as follows: Family, Work, Mental, Emotional, Physical, Social and Spiritual.
 These life areas must be balanced in order to live mindfully.
 From this activity, I realized that I almost neglect my Spiritual and Physical Life.

 “It is not enough that you are busy, but the question is, “What are we busy about?” – Henry David Thoreu

 Activity 2 was about identifying the “standards” we usually hear from our parents/others that we actually passed it on to our kids.
 Some say that at the age of 2, babies can now sing a song.
 My son, however, can only say few words like Ma, Ball, Kaka [water] etc. Honestly, I don’t panic at all.
 He may not talk a lot of words but he excels on other things like he can shoot a ball for 4 times in a row.
 I also don’t like the idea of comparing my son to others because who would want that?

 “I am not what happened to me, I am what I choose to become!” – Carl Jung

 I find being brutally honest to myself in Activity 3 as we identified our strengths [What I’m good at] and our weaknesses [What I’m not good at] as a mom.
-I am very good in planning and organizing.
-I love planning our trips, rearranging our rooms, decluttering our stuff and anything about organizing.
-Meanwhile, I’m not good in cooking because we have someone who cooks for us.
-I’m not also good in teaching my son ABC since most of the time I’m working on my laptop.
+Planning and organizing are my strengths.
+Furthermore, I love planning our trips, rearranging our rooms, decluttering our stuff and anything about organizing.
+Meanwhile, I’m not good at cooking because we have someone who cooks for us.
+I’m not also good at teaching my son ABC since most of the time I’m working on my laptop.
 The guilt kicks in.
 In this activity, I learned the things I need some improvement.

 Self Acceptance – If you accept your own imperfections, then you would be mindful and tolerant about the imperfections of your family, other people, and circumstances.